The summiting analogy to

 Simplification by design

-Complexity and uncertainty are at the heart of strategy design.
+Complexity and uncertainty are at the heart of strategy design and mountaineering.
 Navigating them and boiling them down to a simplified and structured approach is what makes me tick.

 Evidence-based solutions

-Strategies are designed based on thorough research and analysis, ensuring issues and dependencies are properly identified so the designed strategy is grounded in data and insights.
+Strategies and summit attempts are designed based on thorough research and analysis, ensuring issues and dependencies are properly identified so everything is grounded in data and insights.

 Collaborative methodology

-I am not an islander nor the latest houseplant in the office but work collaboratively with clients, their stakeholders and teams to ensure all needs are considered and buy-in is built.
+As in the mountains, mountaineering is not a one man job so I work closely and collaboratively with clients, their stakeholders and teams to ensure all needs are considered and buy-in is built.

 Long-term result oriented